ds-modules/curriculum-guide/technology/jupyter/large-datasets.md

 ##### Shared Copy on JupyterHub

-Contact us on [Piazza](https://piazza.com/berkeley/other/cs97\) if you want your data to be saved in shared folder on JupyterHub directly.
+Create a [Github Issue](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=type%3A+enhancement&template=featurerequest.md)if you want your data to be saved in shared folder on JupyterHub directly.
 Notebooks stored on JupyterHub will be able to access this data.

 ##### Outside Hosts